SLI-UNIL/The-Light-is-Fading---IF/README.md

 **LAUNCH GUIDE**
 The Light is Fading is _technically_ broswer based, however, in the absence of a server on which to host it, you're going to have to do that yourself.
 Luckily, it's also not very big, so I'm sure you'll be fine.
-1) Download the above files.
+1) Download a ZIP of the above files.
+2) Extract the folder.
-2) Open the index file.
+3) Open the index file.
+4) Enjoy the story!

 _The Light is Fading was developped using ink, Inkle's scripting language._